ABM97/chat-system/README.md

 ![chat_system drawio (2)](https://user-images.githubusercontent.com/25717199/179053717-29056869-c531-494a-8a09-e678cec47b16.png)

    - The user send creation request [chat-message] this request will be async, we will just get the incremental number from redis and publish creation task for rabbitMQ and send send the number back to the user.
-   - A worker will consume task from rabbitMQ and insert the data to the database and Active model will send data to elastic seach in case the task was message insertion
+   - A worker will consume task from rabbitMQ and insert the data to the database and Active model will send data to elastic search in case the task was message insertion
    - Another worker will run every hour to check if a count has been updated in the last hour and sync the counter data to the database.